Merger Tree-based Galaxy Matching: A Comparative Study Across Different Resolutions: Results

 We conclude that ML techniques can help predict the properties of a subhalo in a high-resolution simulation based solely on its properties in a low-resolution simulation.
-The prediction is particularly good for the stellar mass and gas mass of subhalos, thereby mitigating resolution biases.
+The prediction is particularly good for the stellar mass and gas mass of subhalos, thereby mitigating resolution biases. \my{In Appendix \ref{sec:ml_sate}, we present results for both central and satellite subhalos, which show no notable difference in performance, except in the prediction of gas mass. }

 Now we apply this ML model to the subhalos in a large cosmological simulation volume (TNG300-1) and ``correct'' their properties to match those in a higher resolution benchmark, TNG100-1.
 TNG300-1 has an identical resolution as TNG100-2, but with a larger ($302.6$ cMpc$)^3$ box size.
 Therefore, we can apply our trained ML model to the subhalos in TNG300-1, adjusting their subhalo properties to those in TNG100-1.
 In Figure \ref{fig:ml_tng300}, we show two important relationships --- the stellar mass -- halo mass (SMHM) relation and the stellar mass -- gas metallicity relation (MZR) --- from the two flagship TNG simulations with different box sizes.\footnote{The total DM mass found in the {\sc SubFind} algorithm (see Section \ref{sec:tng}), {\tt SubhaloMassType1}, is used as a proxy for the subhalo (galaxy) mass.} First, it can be observed that a systematic discrepancy exists between TNG300-1 (blue triangles) and TNG100-1 (orange squares) due to the fact that the resolution of TNG300-1 is 8 times worse in mass compared to that of TNG100-1.
 The deficit in stellar mass in a low-resolution simulation is exactly what is shown in panel {\it (a)} of Figures \ref{fig:mass_feat} and \ref{fig:mass_feat-50}.
 Since both the stellar mass and the gas metallicity of a subhalo tend to increase with resolution (i.e., panels {\it (a)} and {\it (b)} of Figures \ref{fig:mass_feat} and \ref{fig:mass_feat-50}), a higher resolution simulation TNG100-1 yields a slightly higher MZR than TNG300-1 does.